pyeventsourcing/esdbclient/README.md

 the "read response" iterator returned from the `read_all()` method.
 The `read_all()` method will have returned, and the method decorators will therefore have exited, before iterating over the "read response" begins.
-Therefore, if a connection issues occurs whilst iterating over the "read response", it isn't possible for any decorator on the `read_all()` method to trigger a reconnection.
+Therefore, if a connection issue occurs whilst iterating over the "read response", it isn't possible for any decorator on the `read_all()` method to trigger a reconnection.

 With the "catch-up subscription" objects, there is an initial "confirmation" response